ProdByGodfather/abarorm/docs/Introduction.md

 pip install psycopg2-binary
 ```

-**Setup:** Configure your database connection and define your models by inheriting from `SQLiteModel` or `MySQLModel` depending on your database type.
+**Setup:** Configure your database connection and define your models by inheriting from `SQLiteModel` , `MySQLModel` or `PostgreSQLModel` depending on your database type.

 **Define Models:** Create Python classes that represent your database tables.
 Use built-in field types to define the attributes of each model.